CerebralUnit/immudb4dotnet/README.md

 var result = await client.GetAsync<MyClass>("key");
 ```

-TryGet methods also avaiable.
-The will not throw exceptions if specific key is missing in database
+TryGet methods are also avaiable.
+They will not throw exceptions if specific key is missing in a database

 ```C#
  if (await client.TryGet("key", out var value))